 Cannabidiol—CBD—is a cannabis compound that may have significant benefits but does not make people feel “stoned” and can actually counteract the psychoactivity of THC.
-The fact that CBD-rich cannabis is non-psychoactive or less psychoactive than THC-dominant strains makes it an appealing option for patients looking for possible relief from inflammation, pain, anxiety, psychosis, seizures, spasms, and other conditions without disconcerting feelings of lethargy or dysphoria.
+The fact that CBD-rich cannabis is non-psychoactive or less psychoactive than THC-dominant strains makes it an appealing option for patients looking for possible relief without disconcerting feelings of lethargy or dysphoria.

-Scientific and clinical research—much of it sponsored by the US government—is investigating CBD’s potential as a treatment for a wide range of conditions, including arthritis, diabetes, alcoholism, MS, chronic pain, schizophrenia, PTSD, depression, antibiotic-resistant infections, epilepsy, and other neurological disorders.
-CBD may have demonstrable neuroprotective and neurogenic effects, and its possible anti-cancer properties are currently being investigated at several academic research centers in the United States and elsewhere.
+Scientific and clinical research—much of it sponsored by the US government—is investigating CBD’s potential as a treatment for many disorders.
+CBD may have demonstrable health effects that are currently being investigated at several academic research centers in the United States and elsewhere.
 Further evidence suggests that CBD is safe even at high doses.

 So how does CBD actually work in our body?

 When someone takes CBD, the compound goes into your system and to the endocannabinoid system (ECS) which is made up of receptors throughout the body and brain.